Live stream not playing?

 Live stream still not working?

 Many other viewers are watching the event live on smart phones, tablets, computers and connected TV’s so you may need to restart your device if you are still having trouble.
 It may be your device and/or the connection is not suited to playing a live stream.

 Live stream has no sound?

 Ensure the volume is turned up and the speakers are turned on.
 Play a YouTube video or another piece of content containing audio to ensure you have sound engaged on your computer or device.

 Ensure you don’t have more than one web browser window with the live stream open.
 The echo usually means you have multiple videos playing.

 Latest browsers are preferred to enable successful viewing of live streams such as Chrome, Safari, Firefox, Edge and Opera.
 Due to the global removal of Flash and implementation of HTML5, Internet Explorer 10 and 11 are NOT compatible.

 Adaptive Bitrate Streaming

 Technology has moved in leaps and bounds and the world is better connected then ever before however there is a minimum connection requirement to be able to watch an uninterrupted live stream.
-All streams are delivered via an adaptive bitrate streaming so to be able to connect to the lowest bit rate a viewer will need a minimum connection of 600kbps (0.6Mbps).
+All streams are delivered via an adaptive bitrate so to be able to connect to the lowest bit rate, a viewer will need a minimum connection of 600kbps (0.6Mbps).